davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 ## Wrapping up

-Inheritance is a mechanism for defining new class types to be a specialization or an augmentation of existing types.
+Inheritance is a mechanism for defining new class types to be a specialisation or an augmentation of existing types.

 In principle, every member of a base class is inherited by a derived class with different access permissions, expect for the constructors.